Calvin and Hobbes: Art and academia

-Watterson used the strip to poke fun at the art world, principally through Calvin's unconventional creations of snowmen but also through other expressions of childhood art.
-When Miss Wormwood complains that he is wasting class time drawing impossible things (a Stegosaurus in a rocket ship, for example), Calvin proclaims himself "on the cutting edge of the avant-garde."
-He begins exploring the medium of snow when a warm day melts his snowman.
-His next sculpture "speaks to the horror of our own mortality, inviting the viewer to contemplate the evanescence of life."
-In later strips, Calvin's creative instincts diversify to include sidewalk drawings (or, as he terms them, examples of "suburban postmodernism").
+Watterson used the strip to poke fun at the art world, principally through Calvin's unconventional snowman creations but also through other expressions of childhood art.
+For example, when Miss Wormwood complains that he is wasting class time drawing impossible things, Calvin occasionally describes his art as on the cutting edge of the avant-garde.
+Watterson explains that he adapted this jargon from an actual book of art criticism.